sassoftware/viya4-iac-aws/README.md

 See  [Authenticating Terraform to access AWS](./docs/user/TerraformAWSAuthentication.md) for details.

+### IAM Policy

+Along with the authentication items listed above you'll need to create an IAM policy with the [devops-iac-eks-policy.json](files/devops-iac-eks-policy.json) provided.
+Once that policy has been creted you'll need to asociate that policy with the user who's `Access key ID` is being used above.

+This policy allows terraform to perform the tasks needed to create/remove/update/destroy items within the AWS eco system.

 ### Customize Input Values

 Create a file named `terraform.tfvars` to customize any input variable value.
 For starters, you can copy one of the provided sample variable definition files in [examples](./examples) folder.
 For more details on the variables declared in [variables.tf](variables.tf) refer to [CONFIG-VARS.md](docs/CONFIG-VARS.md).